 ・And when did this bean-throwing custom begin?

-So, Does Setsubun Happen not Once but Four Times?
+So, Setsubun Happens not Once but Four Times?

 Being the “seasonal division,” it would make sense that Setsubun actually takes place with every passing season.
 Let’s take a look at what the Nihon Kokugo Daijiten, the Cambridge Dictionary of the Japanese language, so to say, has to say about the traditional custom: